What is an email MCP?

 Nitrosend's implementation

-nitrosend ships a 21-tool MCP server at `https://api.nitrosend.com/mcp`.
-Tools cover transactional send, campaign composition, flow building, segments, contacts, templates, domain verification, deliverability review, billing, and support.
+nitrosend ships a MCP server at `https://api.nitrosend.com/mcp`.
+Tools cover campaign composition, flow building, segments, contacts, templates, domain verification, deliverability review, billing, and support.
+REST API and SDK clients own app-triggered transactional sends such as receipts, OTPs, and password resets.

 Install with one command.
 For Claude Code: `claude mcp add --transport http nitrosend https://api.nitrosend.com/mcp`.
 For Cursor, Codex, ChatGPT, Gemini, Windsurf, VS Code, and Zed: see the per-client setup in the integrations hub.